Browns Finally Forge New Identity by Drafting Myles Garrett 1st Overall

 Instead, Cleveland got it right.

-Executive vice president of player personnel Sashi Brown, chief strategy officer Paul DePodesta and Co. made the logical decision to select Garrett.
+Executive vice president of football operations Sashi Brown, chief strategy officer Paul DePodesta and Co. made the logical decision to select Garrett.
 As the Chicago Bears showed one pick later, it would have been easy for Cleveland to force the situation and select a quarterback (they chose Trubisky).
 But the Browns brass stayed true to its board with the one player considered a legit franchise talent at a premium position.

 His presence adds something Cleveland has lacked for a long time.
 Opposing teams will go into each week's preparation knowing they have to stop Garrett.